AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/advanced-features-and-customizations/customize_your_contact_list.md

 ## 1. Customize the header navigation bar of the contact list (ContactViewController.swift)

-- In the demo, inherit the `AgoraChatNavigationBar` class in `AgoraChatUIKit` to create your own page navigation.
+- In the demo, inherit the `EaseChatNavigationBar` class in `EaseChatUIKit` to create your own page navigation.
 In this example, it is called `CustomConversationNavigationBar`.

 - Override the `createNavigation()` method and return the object you created using `CustomConversationNavigationBar`.
 The sample code is as follows:

     ```Swift
-        override func createNavigationBar() -> AgoraChatNavigationBar {
+        override func createNavigationBar() -> EaseChatNavigationBar {
             CustomConversationNavigationBar(showLeftItem: false,rightImages: [UIImage(named: "add", in: .chatBundle, with: nil,hiddenAvatar: false)
         }
     ```